IncineratorBurns/root_builder_mover/README.md

 ## Features

+- **Saves you from the hassle of remembering which folders and files have to be moved into the root folder and doing it all manually where needed.**
 - Doesn't have any specific requirements.
 Supports anything.
 Profiles for **Cyberpunk 2077**, **Skyrim**, and **Fallout** are bundled in.
 - Simple configuration through an intuitive GUI.
 - Automatically detects and organizes files into the correct mod directories.